Agricultural Literacy Curriculum Matrix

 - Masters 4.5a–d, Plant Doctor Reference Manual (Make 1 copy for each student group.)

-commercial fertilizer: commercially prepared mixtures of plant nutrients that include nitrogen, phosphorus, and potassium applied to the soil to restore fertility and increase crop yields.
-Commercial fertilizers contain nutrients in known amounts that plants can immediately use.
+commercial fertilizer: commercially prepared mixtures with precisely measured plant nutrients that include nitrogen, phosphorus, and potassium applied to the soil to restore fertility and increase crop yields

 nitrogen fixation: a biological or chemical process by which elemental nitrogen, from the air, is converted to organic or available nitrogen